What is the issue?

-We included six randomised controlled studies, with a total of 390 women who were 14 to 36 weeks pregnant, comparing either magnesium, calcium or vitamin B with placebo or no treatment, and comparing vitamin C with calcium.
+We searched for evidence in September 2019 and identified eight randomised controlled studies, with a total of 576 women who were 14 to 36 weeks pregnant, comparing either magnesium, calcium, calcium-vitamin D or vitamin B with placebo or no treatment, and comparing vitamin C with calcium.
 All treatments were given as tablets to be chewed or swallowed.

-Magnesium supplements did not consistently reduce how often women experienced leg cramps when compared with placebo or no treatment.
-Studies measured this in different ways, sometimes showing that magnesium helped reduce the number of leg cramps but sometimes showing that it made no difference.
+Magnesium supplements may reduce how often women experienced leg cramps when compared with placebo or no treatment, although findings were not consistent.
+Studies measured this in different ways, sometimes showing that magnesium helped reduce the number of leg cramps but sometimes showing that it made little or no difference.
 Likewise, evidence about whether magnesium reduced the intensity of pain was inconclusive with one study showing a reduction while others showed no difference.
-There was no difference in the experience of side effects, such as nausea and diarrhoea.
+There was little or no difference in the experience of side effects, such as nausea and diarrhoea.

-More women who received vitamin B supplements fully recovered compared with those women receiving no treatment; however these results were from a small sample within a study with design limitations.
+More women who received vitamin B supplements fully recovered compared with those women receiving no treatment; however these results were from a small sample and the study had design limitations.

 The frequency of leg cramps was no different between women treated with calcium and those treated with vitamin C.

-The level of evidence was graded low or very low.
+The level of evidence was found to be of low or very low quality.
 This was mainly due to the small sample size of studies and poor study design.
-Two studies were well-conducted and reported.
+Four studies were well-conducted and reported.
 The other four had design limitations: women were not allocated to different treatment groups in the best way in several studies, and in two studies women knew whether they were receiving treatment or not.
 Adverse effects such as any effect of the treatment on pregnancy complications, labour and the baby were not reported.
 Several of the studies focused mainly on serum calcium and magnesium levels.
 The frequency and intensity of cramps and the duration of pain were not reported in a consistent way and often information was lacking on how they were measured, either during treatment, at the end of treatment or after treatment had stopped.

-It is not clear from the evidence reviewed whether any of the oral interventions (magnesium, calcium, vitamin B or vitamin C) provide an effective and safe treatment for leg cramps in pregnancy.
+It is not clear from the evidence reviewed whether any of the oral interventions (magnesium, calcium, calcium-vitamin D, vitamin B vitamin D or vitamin C) provide an effective and safe treatment for leg cramps in pregnancy.
 Supplements may have different effects depending on women's usual intake of these substances.
 No trials considered therapies such as muscle stretching, massage, relaxation or heat therapy.

-It is unclear from the evidence reviewed whether any of the interventions (oral magnesium, oral calcium, oral vitamin B or oral vitamin C) provide an effective treatment for leg cramps.
-This is primarily due to outcomes being measured and reported in different, incomparable ways, and design limitations compromising the quality of the evidence (the level of evidence was graded low or very low).
-This was mainly due to poor study design and trials being too small to address the question satisfactorily.
+It is unclear from the evidence reviewed whether any of the interventions provide an effective treatment for leg cramps.
+This is primarily due to outcomes being measured and reported in different, incomparable ways so that data could not be pooled.
+The certainty of evidence was found to be low or very-low due to design limitations and trials being too small to address the question satisfactorily.